subquery/documentation/docs/academy/herocourse/module3.md

 ```

-This will query the account entity returning the id.
-We have defined the id here as the “toAddress”, otherwise known as the receiving address.
-This will return something similar to the following:
+The above code will query the `account` entity returning the id.
+We have defined the id here as the `toAddress`(also known as the receiving address).

+This will return a result similar to the following:

 ```